-A native of Louisiana and graduate of Grambling State University, she serves on a variety of community boards and continues to be a tireless advocate after four decades as a catalyst for helping children and families to have an opportunity to live better lives.
+A native of Louisiana and graduate of Grambling State University, she serves on a variety of community boards and continues to be a tireless advocate and catalyst for helping children and families to have an opportunity to live better lives.

 Dr. Harris was named Clinical Director in 2016.
 She had managed the BFCS Therapeutic Foster Care and Foster Care programs since 2011.

 Her professional experience includes 16 years in the child welfare system at the Department of Children and Family Services in both Los Angeles and Orange Counties in California, and in non-profit agencies Phoenix.
 Throughout her career, she has provided clinical and behavioral supervision for family reunification, adoption, recruitment, and parent aide, staff and foster parent training.

 Dr. Harris continues to maintain Marriage and Family Therapist (MFT) licensure and a Mediation Certification in the State of California.
 Dr. Harris attended California State University at Northridge where she earned a master's degree in Marriage and Family Therapy.
 She earned a Doctorate in Education in Clinical Psychology in 2007.